P.O. Box 803

 Early in the morning, this entity was seen as a real person, moving down the path to the Mission San Antonio De Padua sanctuary, carrying a candle on his way to pray for the people and Priests of this parish church.

-Headless female entity - She described as being a native American woman.
+Headless female entity - She is described as being a native American woman.

 This see-through female entity with no head has been seen by many, sitting on her favorite horse on the mission grounds in clear sight.
 She perhaps wants help in finding her head and enjoys the attention of the startled witnesses.